Will getting a personal loan affect getting a mortgage?

 • Applying for any new loans

-• Changing jobs or anything that would affect your employment history
+• Changing jobs, quitting your job, starting a new business, or doing anything that would affect your employment history

 • Missing any payments on your current debts